Mitesh2020/SOAR-EDR-PROJECT/README.md

 5. **Slack (Collaboration & Incident Communication)**
    - **Description**: A messaging platform used by security teams for real-time collaboration, alerting, and incident response coordination.
    - **Use Case**: Integrating Slack with SOAR tools like Tines to automatically notify security teams when a critical security event occurs.

+6. **Playbook (Incident Response Workflow)**
+   - **Description**: A structured set of predefined steps and actions that security teams follow to investigate and respond to specific security incidents.
+   - **Use Case**: A phishing incident response playbook that includes automated email analysis, URL detonation, and employee notifications.

+7. **Telemetry (Security Data Collection & Analysis)**
+   - **Description**: The continuous collection, processing, and analysis of security-related data from various sources, such as endpoints, networks, and cloud environments.
+   - **Use Case**: Using endpoint telemetry to detect and investigate anomalies, such as unauthorized process executions or unusual network connections.

+8. **LaZagne (Credential Extraction Tool)**
+   - **Description**: An open-source tool designed to retrieve stored passwords from various applications, including browsers, databases, and Wi-Fi networks.
+   - **Use Case**: Running LaZagne on a compromised endpoint to extract stored credentials and assess the impact of a security breach.

 <br>